It’s In The Writing: Words Still Matter

 So, which of the other two poll choices are best?
 You have to know your audience and write to it.
 Those that say “visual content” is the wave of the present and future probably want “a small majority,” while those that think the words are paramount would respond better to the “sizable minority.”

 But the bottom line is that words matter, and you need to ensure you’ve got the right ones.
+Take the next step with your writing and work with a proofreader in Philadelphia.
+Contact Lee today!

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.